-A New York native, I now live in Portland, OR and work as Director of SEO for Reply!.
+A New York native, I now live in Portland, OR and work as Marketing Director for Optima Dental.
 My resume and portfolio can be found here.
 Click here for my music both as a solo artist and member of the band Life of Pi.

 For my blog, look below.
 For more timely updates, read my Twitter feed to the right.
 Click here to find me on Google +.
 For everything else, use the menu at top of the page.

 An article published this week at WSJ.com about the four-year-old taxi and limo disrupter Uber gets a few really important things wrong about emerging technologies, and why people adopt them.